Introduction

 backend cache manager is provided by the http-cache

-and http-cache-surf
+, http-cache-surf

 directly unless you need to implement your own client.